Unicon/grouper-provisioning-target-ui/README.md

 custom.provisioningTarget2.targets.googleGroups.section = Google
 ```

-If there is an ACL authorization to set a particular provisioner on a group, it will be utilized, and the provisioner will not appear on the list if the user is not authorized.
-To access the page or submit changes in general, the user will need to have the ADMIN privilege for the group.
+If the user is not in the wheel group, ADMIN privileges on the group are required to see the form.
+Also, the user will only
+see provisioners when they are in the associated ACL group that authorizes assigning the provisioner to the group
+(i.e., the group referred to by grouper-loader property `provisioner.{id}.groupAllowedToAssign`).

 ### Option 2 - Attribute and configuration based form